 Pancreatitis

 Dog pancreatitis happens as the pancreas becomes swollen, as well as inflamed.
-In a healthy pancreas, food easily can be broken down and then digested.
-As the pancreas isn’t working as it ought to, it is going to experience a hard time processing the food and must find another manner of ridding the body of the excessive ingested substance.
-That’s the reason why many dogs that suffer with pancreatitis regurgitate their food on a constant basis.
+In a healthy pancreas, food is easily broken down.
+When the pancreas isn’t working as it should, it will have a hard time processing the food and must find another manner of ridding the body of the ingested substance.
+That’s the reason why many dogs that suffer from pancreatitis regurgitate their food constantly.

 Other indications of this condition involve hunched back, weakness, abdominal pain, repeated vomiting, loss of appetite, as well as dehydration.